 Basic Approach of Compliance and Risk Management

 The Fujifilm Group defines “compliance” as “not only to pursue the law but to behave correctly within the framework of common sense and ethics.”
 Moreover, we think the promotion of compliance and the management of risk are two sides of the coin, as the lack of compliance awareness among employees would lead to grow the possible corporate risks.
-For this reason, the following four steps have been implemented in the PDCA (Plan-Do-Check-Act) cycle in the drive to increase awareness of compliance.
+For this reason, the following four steps have been implemented in the PDCA (Plan-Do-Check-Act) cycle in the drive to maintain and increase awareness of compliance.

 Promotion of Compliance and Risk Management